MilitsaB/GroceryStore/README.md

 # Online Grocery Store
-FreshFamily Market is a grocery store website project.
+FreshFamily Market is an online grocery store.
 This project was completed during my SOEN287 course project with my team of 3.

 ## Authors
 Militsa Bogdeva, Diana Afanasyev, Antoine Dufour-Blain